Damidez01/datathon-contest-2023/README.md

 I found a video on **VCKLY Tech** YouTube channel that teaches how to resolve the “Cannot change column" error in Snowflake.
 Check it out [here](https://www.youtube.com/watch?v=z4lRX0ord9c)

-The video tutorial helped me solve other column datatype issues except the **timestamp column and timestamp datatype**.
+The video tutorial helped me solve other column datatype issues except for the **timestamp column and timestamp datatype**.

 > [!IMPORTANT]
 You Will find all the codes I used below